Missouri Bounty Hunter Guide: Requirements and Steps

 Steps to a Career as a Surety Recovery Agent in Missouri

-In addition to meeting the mandatory qualifications, surety recovery agent applicants in Missouri must complete four steps to be issued a license, as follows.
+In addition to meeting the qualifications above, surety recovery agent applicants in Missouri must complete four steps to be issued a license, as follows.

 1. Obtain the appropriate training.

 Topics covered by the basic training course usually include interviewing skills, surveillance techniques, and bail recovery laws in Missouri.
-Although your training course will touch on the legal system, we urge you to also consider obtaining a formal degree in criminal justice to give you a better understanding of the legal system and learn how to analyze social situations.
+Although your training course will touch on the legal system, you might also consider obtaining a formal degree in criminal justice to give you a better understanding of the legal system and learn how to analyze social situations.

 The following groups are exempt from taking the Missouri training course: